p058/p058.github.io/_posts/2018-01-30-yolo-object-detection.markdown

         bh = p_h * exp(th)
         Pr(object) ∗ IoU(b, object) = σ(to)

-cx, cy are the distances to the top left corner of the grid in consideration from the top left corner of the feature map.
+p_w, p_h are the anchor width, height respectively. cx, cy are the distances to the top left corner of the grid in consideration from the top left corner of the feature map.
 The below figure may help clarify the above equations if they are not already clear.